Free Shipping Over $39.99

 - All you need is a RevZilla account to start earning - Simply log in each time you shop with RevZilla and we’ll take care of the rest, keeping more money in your pocket just for shopping with us.

 - Earn $5 for Each $100 You Spend on eligible products - up to a maximum of $30 ZillaCash per order for orders totaling $600 or more.
 Any ZillaCash you earn is automatically applied to the next purchase, so you can sit back, enjoy the ride and feel the savings blow through your hair.

 There are many products that will improve your riding experience, however, there are very few that change it fundamentally.
-Foundationally speaking, tires define a huge part of how your bike handles and in turn, defines a large portion of rider confidence, which can lead to better rider skill with the proper training.
+Foundationally speaking, Motorcycle Tires define a huge part of how your bike handles and in turn, defines a large portion of rider confidence, which can lead to better rider skill with the proper training.
 However, the wrong tire, or a badly worn tire, really undercuts rider confidence by working against the suspension and resisting any rider technique that you may use.

 Last year I bought a slightly-used VFR800 Anniversary Ed. that came with Michelin Pilot Power 2CTs.
 I can’t comment thoroughly on their performance since they already had some wear and I rode them cautiously on a new bike through the winter.
 However, after taking a spring trip to Maine and back with wifey, saddlebags, a topcase, and tankbag, my tires were shouldering pretty bad and had nearly worn smooth on the center line.
 So, I did what any responsible, safety-conscious rider would upon seeing a bad wear issue: I commuted with the tires for another 3 months because I didn’t feel like spending money on a new pair.